josem-canom/NZ2HDM/README.md

 PhaseTracer, CosmoTransitions and plotting files for the NZ2HDM model.

 Compute the phase structure, the details of the EW FOPT and the resulting baryon asymmetry.
-Plots the tunneling path.
+Plots the phase structure and tunneling path.